7 Best E-Readers UK 2026: Top Picks for Summer Holiday Reading Under £200

 For most UK readers, the Kindle Paperwhite (12th Gen) is the boring, correct answer.
 If you’d rather not feed the Amazon machine, the Kobo Clara BW is the clean swap.
 If you read with a child, get the Kindle Paperwhite Kids; if you read colour cookbooks or graphic novels, push to the Kobo Libra Colour.

 Pair whichever you choose with a decent pair of wireless earbuds under £100 for audiobooks on the same device, and a sensible smartwatch under £200 if you’re trying to leave your phone in the hotel safe.
-Anyone heading abroad this summer should also factor in the new EU Entry/Exit System at the border – an e-reader in your hand makes the queue genuinely bearable.
+If a sleeper-train holiday is on the cards, the UK overnight rail revival piece is a useful companion read – an e-reader fits in a Caledonian Sleeper bunk in a way a hardback does not.
+And if you are packing for Glastonbury or a similar weekender, our festival tech essentials round-up covers the rest of the bag.

 It’s also worth noting that Which? rates the Paperwhite and Clara highly in its current testing rounds, and the Guardian’s e-reader buying guide reaches broadly the same shortlist – which gives the lineup above some independent backing.
 Library borrowing via Libby is also free with most UK borough cards, which is a quiet way to make any of these readers pay for themselves inside a year.